StormCreative/php-styleguide/README.md

     </code>
 </pre>

-With the above example you don't know whether your coming and going - and becomes an ache to maintain.
+With the above example you don't know whether your coming or going - and becomes an ache to maintain.

 Instead you will follow an example like: